Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Well, that’s not true at all.

 The Bluetooth Device Address (BDA) might be hidden in non-discoverable mode, but hackers have gotten wise to that over the years.
 Scanners and sniffer devices can still find your BDA and infiltrate it even when it’s non-discoverable.
 (And of course when pairing devices, like setting up Bluetooth on Windows 7 or using Bluetooth on Windows 10, you’ll have to make your devices discoverable.)

-The biggest culprit in this infiltration are the default passwords that are used on most Bluetooth devices: 0000 or 1234.
+The biggest culprits in this infiltration are the default passwords that are used on most Bluetooth devices: 0000 or 1234.
 Because of this, almost anyone can connect to your Bluetooth device once they have your address.